antoniokov/voting/README.md

-Based on [https://github.com/ncase/ballot](To Build a Better Ballot) by Nicky Case.
+Based on [To Build a Better Ballot](https://github.com/ncase/ballot) by Nicky Case.